WE NEVER HARASS OR SHAME THOSE WHO WISH TO BREED! WE ARE HERE TO HELP GUIDE YOU! ~ Call us!

 Another really harsh question, but it is the one that stops most.
 Again, you can do everything right, and your female may not survive delivery.
 And this is the HARDEST way to lose an animal, because you put her in that situation.
 You are 100% responsible for that death because she was just as happy living life on your couch as your baby.

 There is no one weight that is "right".
-We try to keep ours in the 10-12 lb range because this is the mini range that has fewer health/back issues.
-FYI - show dogs are preferred to be larger while many people ask for 6-7 lb pets.
+We try to keep ours in the 11-13 lb range because this is the mini range that has fewer health/back issues.

-When AKC list the ideal "weight" of a miniature dachshund, they are referring to the dog's weight at 12 months of age.
+When AKC list the ideal "weight" of a miniature dachshund, they are referring to the dog's ideal weight which is around 18 months of age.
 Therefore when you ask the weight of the parents, know what information you are getting.
-Also understand that once a female starts breeding, they very often carry at least a pound or 2 extra after breeding.

-Copyright © 2022 Tnpuppies - All Rights Reserved.
+Copyright © 2024 TNPuppies Heather Ridge Dachshunds - All Rights Reserved.

 Powered by GoDaddy